 The Excel table columns should contain the information in the following order: terms, translations, context, reference and comments, in order for POEditor translation platform to arrange them correctly.

 You can delete all the translations from a language in a POEditor project if you go to the Options MenuFlush All Translations on your language page.
 Also, you can replace them when you import new ones: Options MenuImport Translations from Fileoverwrite old translations.

 Yes, you have a page of statistics where you have all the info you need about the number of words or characters in your terms and translations.
 Click on your project and then on Stats in the Options Menu.

 The Export function is to allow you to save your translation work on your computer, in the form of a localization file.
 Open your POEditor project and click on the language you need to export.
 The language page will open with the list of terms and translations.
 In the Options Menu, press Export and then select the type of file you would like to export in.
 Click Export and the language file will be saved on your computer.

 Setting a reference language helps your localization process by allowing you to see translations in another language used in the project at hand.
 The terms in the reference language appear above each original term.

 The Reference Language remains the same while you are logged on to the POEditor translation platform for the same session.
 If you log out or change the browser, you have to choose your Reference Language again.

-In short, because the Automatic Translation feature works with the translation engine provided by (either) Google or Bing (your choice), and they charge the automatic translations you perform by the character.
+In short, because the Automatic Translation feature works with the translation engine provided by (either) Google or Microsoft (your choice), and they charge the automatic translations you perform by the character.
 The first 10 000 AT characters are on us, so you can test their services before you start paying for them.